ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

        Larmor radius of the reference species in *m*. rho_star : float
-       The expansion parameter defined as rho_ref/amin. pitch_angle : float
+       The expansion parameter defined as rho_ref/amin. rho_tor : float
+       Radial location of the flux tube in terms of the square root of the normalized toroidal magnetic flux. pitch_angle : float
        Pitch angle of the magnetic field lines in *rad*. rmaj : float, 0